wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/2-part-1.md

 ## Video 15: Visualizing Report Data - Part 2
-In this 26-minute video Peter Myers and Chris Finlan demonstrate creating a table report.
+In this 26-minute video, Peter Myers and Chris Finlan demonstrate creating a table report.